milkiezi/GamePredictionAPI/README.md

 # GamePredictionAPI
-this is a game popularity prediction API
+this is a game popularity prediction API // senior Project